Force Protocol Reaches Market Cap of $4.82 Million (FOR)

 - Sai (DAI) traded up 0.3% against the dollar and now trades at $1.01 or 0.00011869 BTC.

 Force Protocol (FOR) is a token.
-Its launch date was November 14th, 2018.
+Its genesis date was November 14th, 2018.
 Force Protocol’s total supply is 1,000,000,000 tokens and its circulating supply is 249,337,316 tokens.
 The official message board for Force Protocol is medium.com/@theforceprotocol.
+The official website for Force Protocol is www.theforceprotocol.com.
 Force Protocol’s official Twitter account is @Force_Protocol and its Facebook page is accessible here.
-The official website for Force Protocol is www.theforceprotocol.com.

 Force Protocol Token Trading

 Force Protocol can be bought or sold on these cryptocurrency exchanges: .
-It is usually not possible to buy alternative cryptocurrencies such as Force Protocol directly using U.S. dollars.
-Investors seeking to acquire Force Protocol should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Force Protocol using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Force Protocol directly using U.S. dollars.
+Investors seeking to trade Force Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Force Protocol using one of the exchanges listed above.

 Receive News & Updates for Force Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Force Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.